-3. Determining actual project costs and forecasting future project costs is required to ensure a project is working within its financial boundaries.
+3. Determining actual project costs and forecasting future project costs is required to ensure that a project is working within its financial boundaries.
 At the portfolio level, cost analysis can contribute to tracking overall performance of a group of projects.

 By now it should be clear that one of the critical capabilities of Project Server is its ability to continuously forecast the project end date and cost.
-The uncertainty of some estimates in project planning, coupled with the dynamic nature of projects, establishes a critical case for a solution that can track people resources and hard costs according to the agreed upon plan.
-Federal and state governments are now demanding the use of Earned Value Management (Federal Register 2011), a performance-based tool that gives agency managers an early warning of potential cost overruns and schedule delays during the execution of their projects.
+The uncertainty of some estimates in project planning, coupled with the dynamic nature of projects, establishes a critical case for a solution that can track people resources and hard costs according to the agreed-on plan.
+Federal and state governments are now demanding the use of earned value management (Federal Register, 2011), a performance-based tool that gives agency managers an early warning of potential cost overruns and schedule delays during the execution of their projects.

-The Microsoft Project Server solution makes it much easier to comply with Office of Management and Budget (OMB) Circular A-11 (Executive Office of the President Office of Management and Budget 2011) and American National Standards Institute/Enterprise Application Integration (ANSI/EAI) Standard 748-A (NDIA 2005).
+The Microsoft Project Server solution makes it much easier to comply with Office of Management and Budget Circular A-11 (Executive Office of the President Office of Management and Budget, 2011) and American National Standards Institute/Enterprise Application Integration (ANSI/EAI) Standard 748-A (National Defense Industrial Association, 2005).

 Closing Phase

-Once the project has completed, this stage is where we finalize all activities across all Project Management Process Areas to formally close the project.
-Key outputs of the Closing stage typically include administrative and contractual closure, along with lessons learned, and all other project related artifacts (e.g. schedules, status reports, risks and issues logs, etc.).
+Once the project has completed, the closing stage is where we finalize all activities across all PM process areas to formally close the project.
+Key outputs of the closing stage typically include administrative and contractual closure, along with lessons learned and all other project related artifacts (e.g., schedules, status reports, risks and issues logs, etc.).

-Microsoft Project schedules are updated throughout the lifecycle of the project, so there is little to do other than archiving a read-only copy for project audit purposes.
+Microsoft Project schedules are updated throughout the project lifecycle, so there is little to do other than archiving a read-only copy for project audit purposes.
 Completed project schedules also make great templates for estimating projects that are similar in scope or approach.

-Project Management in Small Business using Microsoft Project Desktop Client
+Project Management in Small Business Using Microsoft Project Desktop Client

-Successful project management requires tools that are easy to learn and use.
-This requirement presents a challenge to IT departments responsible for selecting project management tools that can support better management of small projects.
+Successful PM requires tools that are easy to learn and use.
+This requirement presents a challenge to information technology (IT) departments responsible for selecting PM tools that can support better management of small projects.

-The capabilities of the Microsoft Project Desktop client may meet the majority of project management needs of a small business.
+The capabilities of the Microsoft Project Desktop client may meet the majority of PM needs of a small business.

 Project Desktop

-Now that we understand the Project Management lifecycle, let’s take a look at how we can effectively use the Microsoft project client in small business.
+Now that we understand the PM lifecycle, let’s take a look at how we can effectively use the Microsoft project client in small business.

-First, we need to break the scope of the project into specific Deliverables or Work Packages to provide a more outcomes based approach to the project (i.e. an approach that considers the key deliverables or outcomes that need to be delivered to adequately meet the requirements of the project).
+First, we need to break the scope of the project into specific deliverables or work packages to provide a more outcomes-based approach to the project (i.e., an approach that considers the key deliverables or outcomes that need to be delivered to adequately meet the requirements of the project).

 A milestone (Level 1) chart is a good first step in developing any project or program, regardless of the size or complexity of the initiative.
 Figure 5.2 is an example of a milestone chart produced using the Microsoft Project Timeline View.

-Figure 5.2: Milestones Chart with Microsoft Project Timeline View (Source: Advisicon) [05-02-milestonesChartWithMicrosoftProjectTimelineView.tif]
+Figure 5.2 Milestones Chart with Microsoft Project Timeline View [05-02-milestonesChartWithMicrosoftProjectTimelineView.tif]

+Source: Advisicon

-A properly defined and maintained schedule (e.g., all tasks are connected into an activity network, there is a minimal use of constraints, milestones have been defined, etc.) can then be used as an effective “Forecast” (Uyttewaal 2010, 52-53) to assist the Project Manager, and other stakeholders of the project, with a forward looking view of the remaining work for a project.
+A properly defined and maintained schedule (e.g., all tasks are connected into an activity network, there is a minimal use of constraints, milestones have been defined, etc.) can then be used as an effective “Forecast” (Uyttewaal, 2010) to assist the project manager and other project stakeholders with a forward-looking view of the remaining work for a project.
 Figure 5.3 illustrates an example activity network using the Microsoft Project Gantt Chart.

-Figure 5.3: Activity Network with Microsoft Project Gantt Chart (Source: Advisicon) [05-03-activityNetworkWithMicrosoftProjectGanttChart.tif]
+Figure 5.3 Activity Network with Microsoft Project Gantt Chart [05-03-activityNetworkWithMicrosoftProjectGanttChart.tif]